 Chapter 4 goes into even greater detail on some of the particular techniques and approaches introduced in the previous two chapters and is intended to serve as a reference and resource for those readers interested in applying these methods and techniques.
 Importantly, no single state fish and wildlife agency would be expected to employ the full suite of approaches described in Chapter 4.
 Rather, these approaches are described in sufficient technical detail to provide interested readers an overview of the techniques and serve as a gateway to additional literature and resources that may be useful or necessary for the application of the tools and techniques.
 Among the topics explored in detail in this chapter are: managing for uncertainty, managing for change (including the Resist-Accept-Direct framework), assessing climate vulnerability, climate-smart conservation actions, and social dimensions of adaptation.
-The chapter also offers a compilation of important resources, including information sources and organizations offering climate science support and potential funding sources for adaptation topic and a glossary of key climate adaptation-related terminology used in this guidance document is included.
+The chapter also offers a compilation of important resources, including information sources and organizations offering climate science support and potential funding sources for adaptation activities.
+To further assist readers, additional resources and references are arranged by adaptation topic and a glossary of key climate adaptation-related terminology used in this guidance document is included.